-In this paper, we consider on a stronger notion of proof-labeling scheme, named \emph{error-sensitive} proof-labeling scheme, and provides a structural characterization of the distributed languages that can be verified using such a scheme in distributed networks.
-This characterization highlights the fact that some basic network properties do \emph{not} have error-sensitive proof-labeling schemes, which is in contrast to the fact that every property has a proof-labeling scheme.
-However, important network properties, like acyclicity, leader, spanning tree, MST, etc., do admit error-sensitive proof-labeling schemes.
+In this paper, we have considered on a variant of proof-labeling scheme, named \emph{error-sensitive} proof-labeling scheme.
+We have provided a structural characterization of the distributed languages that can be verified using such a scheme.
+This characterization highlights the fact that some basic network properties do \emph{not} have error-sensitive proof-labeling schemes, which is in contrast to the fact that every network property has a proof-labeling scheme.
+However, important network properties, like cycle-freeness, leader, spanning tree, MST, etc., do admit error-sensitive proof-labeling schemes.
 Moreover, these schemes can be designed with the same certificate size as the one for the classic proof-labeling schemes for these properties.

 Our study of error-sensitive proof-labeling schemes raises intriguing questions.
-In particular, we observed that every distributed languages seems to fit in one of the following two scenarios: either it does not admit error-sensitive proof-labeling schemes, or it admits error-sensitive proof-labeling schemes with the same certificate size as the most compact proof-labeling schemes known for this language.
-We do not know whether there exists a distributed language admitting error-sensitive proof-labeling schemes, but such that all error-sensitive proof-labeling schemes for that language use certificates larger than the ones used for the most compact proof-labeling schemes for that language.
+In this paper, we have considered two scenarios only for a given language: either the language does not admit error-sensitive proof-labeling schemes, or it admits an error-sensitive proof-labeling scheme with the same certificate size as the optimal proof-labeling schemes.